rm511130/Physna_User_Manual/README.md

     (iii) User settings
 13. The ability to toggle the display of results between the tighter table format shown above and the bigger thumbnails format shown below.
 ![bigger_thumbnails_results_page](./images/bigger_thumbnails_results_page.jpg)

+### 3b.
+Uploading Files

+In order for Physna to be able to index the geometry of your 3D models, you would need to first upload all necessary files to it.